Council and social housing

 - Social Landlords (be they Local Authorities or Housing Associations) have a responsibility under the Regulatory Reform (Fire Safety) Order 2005 (FSO) to ensure that their properties and tenants are safe.
 The “responsible person” has a legal responsibility under the FSO and can be criminally prosecuted if they do not fulfil their duties.
 The responsibility extends to the requirement for a fire risk assessment in all non-domestic buildings, including the common parts of flats and houses of multiple occupation.

 - The state of Fire Doors falls within this and is given specific reference in the FSO.
-Whilst this legislation has been in place for a number of years, we continue to hear from Landlords who do not understand their responsibilities, tenants who are concerned about their fire doors, regular prosecutions and sadly deaths that can directly be associated with bad Fire Door management.
+Whilst this legislation has been in place for a number of years, we continue to hear from Landlords who do not understand their responsibilities and tenants who are concerned about their fire doors.

 - In 2015, 58% of all fire door fines (£454,786) were issued to landlords of HMOs in the UK.